bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/Na+_1yejeoaXj1gAsLahNn8Fv1/Documentation.md

-content of Na+ in the water sample.
+Content of Na+ in the water sample.